GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

    } else {
      obj[header] = values[index];
    }

+   // as well as the following
+   const jsonFilePath = path.join(rootDir, "product2.json");
    ```

 7. Execute the code again and compare the two JSON files once more.
-It appears that the description field is missing quotation marks in some parts still.

    :::note
    (Optional) Can you suggest a modification to the code that would preserve the quotation marks in the description field?